-- b.
-Any remote servers with no cards either in or protecting them cease to exist. - c.
+- c.
 If the agendas in either player's score area total 7 or more agenda points, that player wins the game.
 If both players would win this way simultaneously, the game ends in a draw. - d.
 If two or more unique cards with the same name are active, for each such name, all of those cards except the one that became active most recently are trashed. - e.
-If the total memory cost of installed programs exceeds the Runner's current memory limit, the Runner must trash one or more installed programs such that the total memory cost of the remaining programs does not exceed their memory limit. - f.
-Any cards or counters that were hosted on an installed card that was uninstalled are trashed. - g.
-Any cards or counters that were hosted on a scored agenda that is no longer in a score area are trashed.
+If any cards or counters break any restrictions of card abilities or the game rules (such as the Runner's memory limit) or are installed or hosted in an illegal location, a minimal set of those cards or counters are trashed.
+If there are multiple distinct minimal sets of installed cards that could be trashed such that the remaining cards are installed legally and one player controls all the cards in those sets, that player chooses which set to trash.
+If the sets contain cards controlled by both players, the active player chooses.
+If there are multiple distinct minimal sets of hosted cards and counters that could be trashed such that the remaining hosted objects are legal, the player who controls the host card determines which of those sets is trashed.